-Even though music is subjective, there is a growing mass of evidence that supports working with the ‘right’ music on, in particular in shared work spaces.
+Even though music is a subjective area, there is a growing mass of evidence that supports that working with the right tracks on can have an impact on productivity and focus.
 But as ever with anything music related, it all comes down to the finer detail.

 Musical activity involves almost every aspect of the brain, nearly every neural subsystem.
 There is no single ‘music centre’ in the brain, but rather its lobes continually process sound in parallel.
 This means the brain doesn’t have to have all the information about a song to be able to interpret it — prior knowledge of music through a lifetime of listening helps, and the more you’ve invested in this of the years the easier process how a song should be grouped becomes.